Journey to Pascha

 Blessed is He that comes in the Name of the Lord.

-Go over the meanings of these words; you may want to review them in the coming weeks as you say or sing the troparion again:
+Go over the meanings of the following words; plan to review them in the coming weeks as you say or sing the troparion again:

 passion: this refers to Jesus' suffering and crucifixion.

-universal resurrection: this means that by raising Lazarus from the dead, Jesus showed us that He will raise all of us--the whole universe.
+universal resurrection: this means that by raising Lazarus from the dead, Jesus showed us that He will raise all of us--everyone and everything in the universe.

 vanquisher: conqueror or one who wins a victory and does away with something (in this case, Jesus won the victory over death.)